-45 (a) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment received Indian Parliament approval and Presidential assent in September 29, 2020.
+- Fund based and non fund based working capital facilities extended to the Company are secured by hypothecation of the Company's entire current assets, including Raw Materials, Work-in-Progress, Finished Goods, Stock-in-trade, Stores & spares, Scraps, book receivables, outstanding monies receivable, claims and bills, both present and future, by way of first charge in favor of State Bank of India, Union Bank of India, HDFC Bank Limited, Axis Bank Limited and The Hongkong and Shanghai Banking Corporation Limited ranking pari passu - 45 (a) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment received Indian Parliament approval and Presidential assent in September 29, 2020.
 The Code has been published in the Gazette of India and subsequently on November 13, 2020 draft rules were published and invited for stakeholders' suggestions.
 However, the date on which the Code will come into effect has not been notified.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective.

-(b) The Company has no transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956 except for the following:
+The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective. - (b) The Company has no transactions with companies struck off under section 248 of the Companies Act.
+2013 or section 560 of the Companies Act.
+1956 except for the following:

-Name of struck off company Nature of transaction with struck off company Balance outstanding as at March 31, 2022 (Rs.
-In Lakhs) Balance outstanding as at March 31, 2021 (Rs.
-In Lakhs) Relationship with the Struck off company Narmada Enterprises Private Limited Trade receivables - 208.37 Customer
+Name of struck off company Nature of transaction with struck off company Balance outstanding as at March 31, 2023 Balance outstanding as at March 31, 2022 Relationship with the Struck off company Narmada Enterprise Private Limited Sale of goods - - Customer Other Entities Subscription to equity shares 0.37 0.37 Equity shareholder